Exploring Recoleta Cemetery (Cementerio de la Recoleta)

 You could wander forever alongside the eternal souls who most certainly do, among these elaborately carved monuments.
 Some contain miniature chapels, and peering through the glass you can see spiral staircases heading down into what must be burial chambers below the street level.

 The architecture is a mixed bag of Neoclassical, Art Nouveau and Art Deco styles, reflecting the many periods of history the cemetery has been in use.
 Laid out like a small city, there are even street names at every intersection.
 The variety of sculpture adorning the monuments is stunning – angels are everywhere, draped over the tomb entrances, guarding doorways and taking up residence on top of towers.

 One sculpture adorns the grave of a young woman who died on her honeymoon.
 As a member of a prominent Argentine family, a statue of her was commissioned to match the bronze sculpture of her beloved pet dog which she, an artist, had sculpted previously.
 Reportedly the dog fell dead at home in Argentina the same moment his master was swallowed in an avalanche in the Alps.

 It is strangely peaceful to walk among the graves in this city of the dead, all the time seeing the skyscrapers of the living hovering in the distance.
-The best time of day to visit is at dusk, just before closing, when the fading light creates deep shadows in the streets, enhancing the ambience of mystery that permeates the site.
+The best time of day to visit is at dusk, just before closing, when the fading light creates deep shadows in the streets, enhancing the ambiance of mystery that permeates the site.
 As with many graveyards, there are stories of hauntings in La Recoleta, so have your camera ready in case the ghost of Evita manifests among the streets…

 ….and be sure to watch for the orbs!